-100) Discuss whether you think it is right for American companies like Nike to do business with partners in countries whose ethical practices differ from those in the U.S.

-Answer: Answers will vary.
-Some points to consider follow:

-If a company chooses to conduct business with a partner that engages in practices considered ethical in the U.S., does that mean the the company is condoning these practices?
-Is it the American company's responsibility to correct the conditions so that they follow the ethical conventions of the U.S.?
+100) Discuss whether you think it is right for American companies like Nike to do business with partners in countries whose ethical practices differ from those in the United States.
+Answer: Students' answers will vary.
+Some of the points to be considered are as follows: If a company chooses to conduct business with a partner that engages in practices considered unethical in the United States, does that mean the company is accepting these practices?
+Is it the American company's responsibility to correct the conditions so that they follow the ethical conventions of the United States?
 If the conditions cannot be changed, should the American company cease doing business there?
-When Nike partnered with a manufacturer in Indonesia, reports emerged that the factories employed child labor (since it is legal for children as young as 14 to work in factories there), had unsafe working conditions (since they do not have the same safety regulations as the U.S.), and that workers had suffered sexual and verbal abuse.
+When Nike partnered with a manufacturer in Indonesia, reports emerged that the factories employed child labor (since it is legal for children as young as 14 to work in factories there), had unsafe working conditions (since they do not have the same safety regulations as the United States), and that workers had suffered sexual and verbal abuse.
 Nike vowed to investigate and take action against managers guilty of these practices, but critics accused Nike of taking advantage of different ethical practices to increase profits.
-Nike has ceased doing business with the questionable manufacturers, and has improved safety standards, and increased the minimum age of workers and minimum wages.
+Nike has ceased doing business with the questionable manufacturers, and has improved safety standards, and increased the minimum age of workers and their minimum wages.